txconvergent/talks/README.md

 # talks

+**about**

-selected talk outlines by the folks at Convergent 😀
+- selected talk outlines by the folks at Convergent

-i.e., we usually follow these accompanying _amazing_ slide decks vetted by aspiring management consultants 🙃 - may not make sense occasionally
+- we usually follow the outlines in this repository, which accompany _amazing_ slide decks vetted by aspiring management consultants, so they may occasionally make less sense when read out-of-context.

 **constraints**